By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 People who use intuition correctly make better decisions.

-In this modern scientific era, it has become conventional wisdom to dismiss intuition as nonsense and to insist that everyone think rationally – whatever rationally means.
+In this modern scientific era, it has become conventional wisdom to dismiss intuition as nonsense and to insist that everyone thinks rationally – whatever rationally means.
 Recent research tells us that people who have developed their intuition make better decisions much of the time and that just relying on rational explanations does not get you the best answer all the time.

 Top business executives and successful entrepreneurs use intuition to get ahead and stay ahead of their competitors.